-Harvey: No let-up for rescuers in drenched Texas
+Houston could see 10 more inches of rain tonight

 It says that up to 25 inches of rain could fall through Friday over the upper Texas coast, while "isolated storm totals may reach 50 inches over the upper Texas coast, including the Houston Galveston metropolitan area."

-Five to 10 inches of that rain could fall in the Houston area overnight, NWS says, promptings mandatory evacuation orders and curfews are in effect in some areas.
+Five to 10 inches of that rain could fall in the Houston area overnight, NWS says, prompting mandatory evacuation orders and curfews are in effect in some areas.

+One thousand additional National Guard members are being called in to help Houston flood victims affected by flooding, Texas Governor Greg Abbott announced via Twitter Sunday evening.

 Latest developments